-- 1 Engine Engine may be of any internal combustion type, provided that the drive is transmitted through one road wheel.
-Engine may be mounted in any position and any modifications are permitted. - 2 Superchargers and Turbochargers May be fitted at the owner's discretion. - 3 Exhaust Any make or type of exhaust system allowed.
-No flexible pipe allowed. - 4 Clutch and Primary Transmission Any type, make or pattern of clutch assembly and/or drive chain/belt may be installed. - 5 Suspension The minimum front fork stanchion diameter is as follows:
+- Engine Engine may be of any internal combustion type, provided that the drive is transmitted through one road wheel.
+Engine may be mounted in any position and any modifications are permitted. - 2 Fuel Generally available pump or racing petroleum is allowed.
+The use of E85 Fuel is permitted but the words 'Bio Fuel' must be clearly displayed on the tank. - Superchargers and Turbochargers May be fitted at the owner's discretion. - 4 Exhaust Any make or type of exhaust system allowed.
+No flexible pipe allowed.

+- 5 Clutch and Primary Transmission Any type, make or pattern of clutch assembly and/or drive chain/belt may be installed. - 6 Suspension The minimum front fork stanchion diameter is as follows: